jlpintolousinha/Nanodegree-Robotics/Project 4/Follow_me_writeup.md

 1. Get familiar with the concept of Neural Networks and its advantages.
 2. Learn the use of Deep Learning functions defined in TensorFlow library
-3. Understand the idea behind Convolutional Neural and Fully Connected networks.
+3. Understand the idea behind Convolutional Neural Networks (CNN) and Fully Connected Networks (FCN).
-4. Grasp scene understanding concept via Semantic Segmentation of pixels.
+4. Grasp the 'Scene Understanding' concept via Semantic Segmentation of pixels.
 6. Manipulate the Follow Me simulator for the implementation of foresaid techniques.

 [//]: # (Image References)